matipan/matipan.github.io/content/posts/exploring-dagger-streamlining-ci-cd-pipelines-with-code.md

 }
 ```

 The service has not yet reached production but we know this endpoint will be very critical.
 It has to be consistent, meaning that if I specify `status=open` as a filter, it should only return orders that match that status.
 If we break this constraint we are going to be in big trouble.
-To guarantee that we never merge or deploy code that breaks this constraint we decide is best to build a few black-box integration tests that validate the behavior of the entire system.
+To guarantee that we never merge or deploy code that breaks this constraint we decide is best to build a few black-box end to end tests that validate the behavior of the entire system.
 We are going to start our service and its dependencies and execute a program that makes HTTP requests with different filters and validates that the responses match what we expect.
 We want developers to be able to run this tests locally but we also want to make them a hard constraint on our CI, so we need to run them there as well.
-For the sake of keeping this blog post focused on the CI part, I'll share just a snippet of what this integration tests look like.
+For the sake of keeping this blog post focused on the CI part, I'll share just a snippet of what this end to end tests look like.
 In our repository we created a `tests` folder and wrote a `main.go` file that does what we just mentioned.
 Here is a snippet of what this program looks like:
 ```go
 var endpoint = flag.String("endpoint", "localhost:8080", "service endpoint")